Nikolaos Ioannidis

-Nikolaos Ioannidis (Νικόλαος Ιωαννίδης; born 26 April 1994) is a Greek professional footballer who plays as a striker for Super League 2 club Athens Kallithea.
+Nikolaos Ioannidis (Νικόλαος Ιωαννίδης; born 26 April 1994) is a Greek professional footballer who plays as a striker for Super League 2 club Chania.

-Club career
+Career

 Early career

 Although born in Germany, Nikos Ioannidis moved to Greece at a very early age and made his first football steps in Pandramaikos.
 Olympiacos initially showed interest and signed the player, who was included in the youth team of Olympiacos.

 Olympiacos

 On 18 April 2013, he made his debut for Olympiacos in a 6-2 Greek Cup win against Panthrakikos, coming off the bench to replace Kostas Mitroglou after 69 minutes.

 Loan to Hansa Rostock

 In July 2013 Germany's third division club Hansa Rostock has reached an agreement with the Greek football champion Olympiakos on a perpetual strategic partnership and borrowed in the course of the cooperation of the Greek Under-19 national team Nikolaos Ioannidis for a year.
 "In Greece there are no full-scale substructure in the form of second teams," said Rostock's sporting director Uwe Vester on Monday.
 "At this point we come into play, because highly talented, young players can so help us on our way and simultaneously collect valuable experience for their own careers."